variantstudios/wisdomwaysacupuncture.com/_posts/2014-02-12-acupuncture-points-proven-to-exist-in-scientific-study.md

 When people come to their first appointment with me, if they’ve never tried acupuncture and aren’t familiar with it, I’ll often do a little 2 minute “Acupuncture 101”, explaining the basics of how it works and what we’re going to be doing.

-I start off by saying that our entire body is composed of energy, and that while this may sound woo woo and ‘out there’,&nbsp; Einstein summed it up wonderfully in the equation E = MC2.
+I start off by saying that our entire body is composed of energy, and that while this may sound woo woo and ‘out there’,  Einstein summed it up wonderfully in the equation E = MC2.

-Part of what this equation means is simply that all Matter (M) is made up of Energy (E). &nbsp; All matter, from the chairs we’re sitting on, to the table they’ll lie on, to the clothes we’re wearing and our bodies, is just densely compacted energy.
+Part of what this equation means is simply that all Matter (M) is made up of Energy (E).
+All matter, from the chairs we’re sitting on, to the table they’ll lie on, to the clothes we’re wearing and our bodies, is just densely compacted energy.

 And the Chinese figured out that we can manipulate that energy in the body for a therapeutic result, using the energy conductors, or needles.